CodeMonkey-Rujunt/eye/README.md

 This file is only an example approach for evaluating the classification performance in Ocular Disease Intelligent Recognition (ODIR-2019).

-Author: Shanggong Medical Technology, China.
+Originally developed by Shanggong Medical Technology, China, July, 2019.
-Date: July, 2019.